 Learn the heart of the Clojure language

 Clojure is based on collections, but how are they used?
-What are some patterns for making the most of them?
+What are the patterns for making the most of them?
 This course introduces you to the workhorses of the Clojure programming language, the immutable collections.
 We go over every built-in collection, how they are used, and when you should use them.

 Want this course?

 Love it or leave it guarantee

 If you don't learn as much from this course as you thought, just ask for a refund within 30 days and I'll give you your money back.

 We go over the main thought process you need to master Clojure's collection.
 We also review the structure of the course.

 We go over the stuff that's common for all of the data structures.
 Namely, that they are immutable and persistent.

 Vectors are a super common data structure in Clojure.
 They're super useful.
 They have a literal representation, give you random-access to all the elements inside, and they maintain order.
 We go over how to make vectors, how to use them, and some of their interesting properties.

 4. HashMap collection